olson-sean-k/nym/README.md

 separator.
 If a tree wildcard does not participate in a match, its capture is an empty string with no path separator.
 Tree wildcards must be delimited by path separators or a termination (such as the beginning and/or end of a glob or sub-glob).
+Tree wildcards cannot be adjacent to other tree wildcards.
 If a glob consists solely of a tree wildcard, then it matches all files in the working directory tree.

 The zero-or-more wildcards `*` and `$` match zero or more of any character **except path separators**.
 Zero-or-more wildcards cannot be adjacent to other